 The following two paragraphs taken from patent research illustrate the results:

 In 27 subjects who had control of the plasma level of DHT in order to study the effect of the administered dose, an increase in the level from 2.5 to 6 ng per ml was revealed.
 This indicated a decrease in gonadotropic as well as plasma levels of testosterone, which exceeded at least 1.5 ng per ml (from 0.5 to 1.4, depending on the case); plasma estradiol levels decreased by 50%.

 Among this group in the subjects, the prostate volume decreased significantly, which was detected using ultrasound and PSA (prostatic specific antigen).
 The average prostate volume was between 31.09. + .16.31 g before treatment and from 26.34. + -.
 12.72 grams after treatment, for an average reduction of 15.4%, for a treatment having an average duration of 1.8 years with DHT (p = 0.01).
 So this information goes against the prevailing notion of BPH.

-Unfortunately, sometimes people have a natural tendency to classify things as good or bad, black or white, without any gray areas.
-DHT (like estrogen) has recently been blacklisted by many, and has often been considered a hormone that has no function in the body other than harm.
-Now that you have all the necessary facts, you can ultimately see how this point of view is far from the truth.
+Unfortunately, sometimes people have a natural tendency to classify things as good or bad, black or white, without any grey areas.
+DHT (like oestrogen) has recently been blacklisted by many, and has often been considered a hormone that has no function in the body other than harm.
+Now that you have all the necessary facts that you need, you can ultimately see how this point of view is far from the truth.